willbernst/willbernst/README.md

 ## I'm William🧑‍💻

-:computer: Currently I work as a QA at Ubistart!
+:computer: Currently I work as a QA at 3035Tech!

 :house_with_garden: I’m from Brazil.